DionneNoellaBarretto/02-Advanced-CSS-Portfolio/README.md

 # Updated Portfolio Page

 ```
-In this Homework, students will apply recently learned core skills including but not limited to: flexbox, media queries, and CSS variables and create a web application from scratch!
+In this Homework, now that we've had some practice with APIs and have a project to share, we'll be updating our portfolio page and other materials to build a website/ Portfolio towards being employer-competitive!
 ```

 ### User Story